 It’s honestly up to you.
-The order you do things in and the percentage of time you devote to each component depends on your personal preferences and needs.
+The order you do things and the percentage of time you devote to each component depends on your personal preferences and needs.

-If you’re feeling particularly anxious or unsettled, maybe add more time to your exercise or meditation practice – whatever activity helps you manage that feeling.
+If you’re feeling particularly anxious or unsettled, add more time to your exercise or meditation practice – whatever activity helps you manage that feeling.

 Start with what works for you and experiment with the order until you find the right combination.

 Some people recommend beginning the day with meditation.
-I’m too groggy for that, so I like to drink a bunch of water and brush my teeth first, followed by a morning walk.
+I’m too groggy for that, so I like to drink water and brush my teeth first, followed by a morning walk.

-In the immortal words of the Isley Brothers, “it’s your thing.
+In the immortal words of the Isley Brothers, “It’s your thing.
 Do what you wanna do.”

 What To Avoid In the Morning

 You’re setting yourself up for all sorts of anxiety and hectic vibes.
 In fact, unless it’s to use a meditation app, don’t even touch your phone until you’ve gone through your routine.

-When I first got sober, I used to devote a lot of “zoning out” time in the morning to replaying some of my greatest, most shameful drunk hits in my brain.
-Don’t do that.
+When I first got sober, I devoted a lot of “zoning out” time in the morning to replaying some of my greatest, most shameful drunk hits in my brain.